-In casual American English, "The goal post was damaged during the storm" sounds like "dhuh GOHL POHST wuhz DA-muhjd DUUR-uhng dhuh STORM".
-Several things happen here, and the headline one is the Silent T/D Across Words: a consonant in the cluster between words drops out.
+Americans pronounce "The goal post was damaged during the storm" as "dhuh GOHL POHST wuhz DA-muhjd DUUR-uhng dhuh STORM" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T/D Across Words — a consonant in the cluster between words drops out.
+You'll hear it on post and again on damaged — a tiny act of laziness that makes the rhythm feel right.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.